eg2310g8/r2auto_nav/Documentations/README.md

 - [Protoboard Schematics](protoboard_schematics.png) shows the connections on the protoboard
 - [Loading Manual for TAs](Loading_Manual_for_TAs.pdf) is a document to demonstrate how the ping pong ball should be loaded and robot be informed that the ping pong balls are loaded
 - [End User Document](G8_End_User_Document.pdf) is a document containing the General System Description & Critical Data, Assembly Document, Acceptable Defect Log, Factory Acceptance Test and the Mainetnace and Part Replacement Log.
+- [Detailed Assembly Document](detailed_assembly_document.pdf) shows the steps required to build and attach our payload to Turtlebot Burger

 TO ADD:
 - Final Report
 - BOM
 - End User Document
+- STL Files